 In recent years, the rise in popularity of ancestral diets has brought long-forgotten foods back into the spotlight–but none so delicious and nutritionally diverse as bone broth!
 If you’re like us, you’ve noticed many ancient dietary staples making their modern-day resurgence as more and more people turn back to traditional diets that focus on whole, unprocessed foods.

 This shift has been driven by a desire to improve health and wellness and to move away from the heavily processed foods that dominate the modern food industry.
-Bone broth, in particular, has become popular in many health-conscious households for its wealth of nutrients and numerous health benefits– namely, its rich supply of collagen.
+Bone broth, in particular, has become popular in many health-conscious households for its nutrient-rich profile, including naturally occurring compounds such as collagen.

 So, what is bone broth?